Chevella

 Chevella is a town, mandal and suburb of Hyderabad in Ranga Reddy district of the Indian state of Telangana.
-It is the headquarters of surrounding villages with many government establishments like Judicial court, Revenue Division Office, Acp office under Cyberabad Metropolitan Police.
+It is the headquarters of surrounding villages with many government establishments like Judicial court, Revenue Division Office, Acp office under Future City Police Commissionerate.
 It is also an educational hub with many schools, junior colleges, engineering colleges, business schools etc. There are many hospitals located along with a medical college, the Dr. Patnam Reddy Institute of Medical Sciences.
 It has become a part of Hyderabad Metropolitan Development Authority.

 Location

-Chevella is located in the western part of the newly created Ranga Reddy district.
+Chevella is located in the western part of the Ranga Reddy district.
 It is 30 km from Hyderabad, 28 km from Vikarabad, and 32 km from Shadnagar.

 Municipality

 Chevella Municipality was newly constituted on 3 January 2025.
 It was formed by merging 12 erstwhile villages: Chevella, Pamena, Devuni Erravalli, Dameragidda, Ibrahipalle, Ramannaguda, Kesaram, Malkapur, Urella, Mallareddygudem, Kandawada and Palgutta.
-The area of the ULB is 54.56 sq.kms.
+The area of the ULB is 87.56 sq.kms.
 The population as per the 2011 Census is 24,342, presently (2025) estimated at 28,000.